HarperDB/template-rate-limiting-system/README.md

 ## Overview

 This project implements a system to prevent bot users and potential pirates from accessing resources like VOD segments from a service.
-It utilizes HarperDB as a database solution in conjunction with Edge workers to store data and logic for quickly retrieving records, accepting or denying VOD segment requests, and detecting potential piracy activities.
+It utilizes Harper as a database solution in conjunction with Edge workers to store data and logic for quickly retrieving records, accepting or denying VOD segment requests, and detecting potential piracy activities.

 ## Functional Requirements